Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Results

-In order to understand the physical origin of the ZEP, we have plotted the zero-energy LDOS $N(0)$ and the pair functions $f_i(0)$ at the edge of $F_2$ layer ($x=L_F$) as a function of $L_F$ in Fig.~3(b).
-If the long-range triplet component $f_1(0)$ is largely developed in comparison with short-range components ($f_0$ and $f_3$), the ZEP is highly enhanced.
-Although short range components show an exponentially-damped oscillation as a function of $L_F$, the long-range one decays considerably slowly with increasing $L_F$.
-This is due to the fact that long-range pairs ($\left| \uparrow \uparrow \right\rangle, \left| \downarrow \downarrow \right\rangle$) have zero center-of-mass momentum as in the case of singlet-pairs in conventional SN junctions.
-Therefore in the case of the long $F_2$ layer {\it i.~e.}, $L_{F2}/\xi_{T_c} \gg 1$, one can have almost pure long-range triplet component near the edge of F${}_2$ layer.
+In order to understand the physical origin of the ZEP, we plot the zero-energy LDOS $N(0)$ and the pairing functions $f_i(0)$ at the edge of the F2 layer ($x=L_F$) as a function of $L_F$ in Fig.~3.
+The results show that $N(0)$ is larger than $N_0$ (the ZEP develops) when the amplitude of the long-range triplet component $f_1(0)$ is larger than those of the short-range components $f_0$ and $f_3$.
+The short-range components show exponentially damped oscillation as a function of $L_F$, whereas the long-range one decays considerably slowly with increasing $L_F$.
+This is due to the fact that long-range pairs ($\left| \uparrow \uparrow \right\rangle, \left| \downarrow \downarrow \right\rangle$) have a zero center-of-mass momentum as in the case of singlet pairs in conventional SN junctions.
+Therefore, in the case of the long F2 layer, {\it i.e.}, $L_{F2} \gg \xi_{h}$, one can have an almost pure long-range triplet component near the edge of the F${}_2$ layer.

-It is important to note that the dependences of $N(0)$ and $f_1(0)$ on $L_F$ in the regime $L_F/\xi_{T_c} \gg 1$ are closely related to each other as demonstrated in Fig.~3(b).
+Note that the dependences of $N(0)$ and $f_1(0)$ on $L_F$ in the regime $L_F/\xi_{h} \gg 1$ are closely related as shown in Fig.~3(b).
 This can be explained as follows.
-If the long-range component $f_1(0)$ is fully developed, the zero-energy LDOS is approximately given as
+When only the long-range component $f_1(0)$ exists, the zero-energy LDOS is approximately given by